bhmcarr/DailyProgrammer/README.md

 # DailyProgrammer

-This repo is to store my solutions to /r/dailyprogrammer challenges. (reddit.com/r/dailyprogrammer)
+This repo was created for the purpose of storing my solutions to /r/dailyprogrammer challenges. (reddit.com/r/dailyprogrammer)

 ## Challenge Tracking
 | Challenge | Easy | Intermediate | Hard |